Advent Week Two: The Candle of Bethlehem (Preparation)

 JOURNAL WRITING: Students will write daily in their journals.
 Topics will be given and students will practice brainstorming of ideas prior to writing.
 Students will learn paragraph development and understand the concepts of main idea and details.

-SPELLING: Students will practice strong r words (-art, -ark, -arm, -orn, -ort, -or).
-They will receive 20 spelling words, some of which are pattern words that follow the rule and can be sounded out, and red words, which do not follow rules.
+SPELLING: Students will practice words with silent letters (-igh, -stle, -scle).
+They will receive 16 – 20 spelling words this week, some of which are pattern words that follow the rule and can be sounded out, and red words, which do not follow rules.
 They will practice the Orton-Gillingham methods of clapping out sounds in pattern words and arm tapping of red words.
 They will use the Decodable Book on the SmartBoard to develop reading fluency.
-They will complete workbook pages 35 – 40.
+They will complete workbook pages 83 – 88.
 Students will mark pages either with a CW (classwork) or HW (homework).
-They will take a test on Friday, October 20th.
+Students will take a test on Friday, December 15th.

-PHONICS: Students will continue their second unit, which is a review of short-vowel sounds.
-They have received their second packet, which is used as a combination of lessons/classwork and homework.
+PHONICS: Students will continue to practice the soft and long sounds of c and g.
+Students have received their fourth packet, which is used as a combination of lessons/classwork and homework.
 The packet is designed to be completed as a unit and should NOT be completed in one night.
 They will continue to practice the Orton-Gillingham method of clapping out syllables in order to improve spelling.
 Pages will be marked with a CW (classwork) or HW (homework).

-Book Club (in class/at home): Students will complete their first book, Frog and Toad.
+Book Club (in class/at home): Students have completed their second book, Snowshoe Thompson.
 This is an in-class/at-home reading assignment where students and parents share a book together.
 Students will complete a response journal about the book.

 Super Magazine (in class): Students will receive a themed, nonfiction magazine.
 The first theme is What’s New.
 They will learn the concepts of headlines, photo captions, news articles, features, and departments.

-MATH: Students will continue their unit on subtraction from 20.
-They will practice number line skills to support subtraction strategies.
-Vocabulary includes subtract, minus sign, take away, whole, part, difference.
+MATH: Students will continue their unit on addition of two-digit numbers, first with no regrouping and then with regrouping.
+They will use what they know about place value to set the foundation for regrouping.
 Please continue to practice addition and subtraction facts at home.
-They will cover pages 33 – 40 in their workbooks.
+They will cover pages 171 – 178 in their workbooks.
 Please do not have children go ahead in their workbooks, as lessons are designed as classwork and homework.
 Pages will be marked with CW (classwork) or HW (homework).
-They will take a simple subtraction quiz this week.
+They will take an addition quiz this week.

 Monday: Music (Mrs. Minetti)